Academic Policy 1622.20

 Guidelines for Proposing Program Changes and Approval Process

 Identification of needed library resources is required.
-The academic dean or his/her designee shall contact the University libraries for an estimate of their costs associated with the new program.
+The academic dean or their designee shall contact the University Libraries for an estimate of their costs associated with the new program.
 The proposing unit dean will be required to commit resources to cover these library costs with continuing dollars.

 The academic dean must also present evidence that the increased workload will be factored into the faculty’s work assignment for merit evaluations and promotion/tenure.

-If the Provost (Graduate Dean and Vice Provost Distance Education, if applicable) approves the proposal, the program change form will be routed, along with the associated documents, if required, for approval within his/her academic college.
+If the Provost (Graduate Dean and Vice Provost of Distance Education, if applicable) approves the proposal, the program change form will be routed, along with the associated documents, if required, for approval within their academic college.
+Cross-college interdisciplinary program changes will also be routed to the appropriate colleges or schools for review and approval.

-Once approved by the academic college, these documents will be forwarded to the University Course and Programs Committee, followed by the Graduate Council (if at the graduate level), the Faculty Senate, the Provost, the Board of Trustees, and the Arkansas Department of Higher Education.
+Once approved by the academic college, these documents will be forwarded to the appropriate council (Undergraduate Council or Graduate Council), followed by the Faculty Senate, the Provost, the Board of Trustees, and the Arkansas Higher Education Coordinating Board.

 Instructions for Proposing to Change or Delete a Program or Unit, or to Add, Change, or Delete a Policy

-The online program change form and appropriate associated documents is required to initiate the process to change or delete a program, policy, or unit.
+The Program Management template and appropriate associated documents is required to initiate the process to change or delete a program, policy, or unit.
 The form, once approved, is used as the basis for implementing the change.
 Instructions for completing the form and associated documents, if required, can be found at the registrar’s office website.

-The online program change form and new program/unit proposal must contain all the
+The Program Management template and new program/unit proposal must contain all the

 required information to evaluate and implement the change.
 The proposal must be explicit